2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 1. Centralization Dilemma: The Conflict Between Compliance and Decentralization

-• Many RWA protocols rely on "permissioned DeFi" models (such as custodians, SPVs) to meet compliance requirements, which conflicts with the decentralized philosophy of blockchain.
+• Many RWA protocols rely on "permissioned DeFi" models (such as custodians, SPVs) to meet compliance requirements, which conflicts with the decentralized ethos of blockchain.

 • The legal ownership of assets remains constrained by traditional legal frameworks, limiting the autonomy of smart contracts in dispute resolution.

-1. Decentralization Gap: Barriers to Entry and Regulatory Obstacles
+1. Decentralization Gap: Conflicts Between Access Barriers and Regulatory Obstacles

-• There is a conflict between lowering investment thresholds and KYC/AML compliance, lack of transparency in information disclosure, and high technical barriers.
+• There is a conflict between lowering investment thresholds and KYC/AML compliance, as well as opaque information disclosure and high technical barriers.

 • Although DAO governance has potential, it still faces challenges of low participation and regulatory uncertainty.